 Siamese

-Affection style: Vocal, attention-seeking, bonds deeply with one person.
+Affection style: Vocal, attention-seeking, deeply bonded to one person.

 Burmese

-Affection style: Lap cat, sociable with everyone, playful well into adulthood.
+Affection style: Sociable with everyone, lap-seeking, playful for life.

 Maine Coon